 - Florian DESMONS: Master 2 thesis (2017): Understanding, modeling and simulation of the impact of a rain drop on a water wave

 - Guillaume DUMAS: Master 1 thesis (2016): Modeling and simulation of the impact of a rain drop on a flat surface

 - Interface advection with level set, phase field and front-tracking methods

 - Explicit inertial term for the Navier-Stokes equation

 - Continuum Surface Force for surface tension forces

 - Closest-point method for curvature computation

-- Finite difference schemes
+- Finite Volume and Finite Difference schemes

 - Interpolation and extrapolation with high-order schemes (Lagrange and WENO)